fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.11_B16834.jpg)

-Figure 11.11 -- Confusion matrices for our unsupervised models

 The SOC has informed us that false negatives are much more costly than false positives.
 However, they would like us to keep false positives in